ome/www.openmicroscopy.org/_posts/2015-07-21-java-issue.md

 no-longer supported ciphers, allowing both old and new OMERO clients, whether with or without the Java patches, to work normally.

-If you are an OMERO user, and your version of Java is upgraded, you should contact your system administrator to ask for the following procedure to be followed.
+If you are an OMERO user, you should ensure your version of Java is upgraded to take advantage of the security update, and contact your system administrator to ask for the following procedure to be followed.

 If you are an OMERO administrator and you either have received user complaints or want to forestall them, you can arrange a short restart with your users,